 In an era marked by globalization and interdependence, supply chains grapple with geopolitical shifts, natural disasters, and technological disruptions that amplify uncertainties, exposing vulnerabilities within supply networks.
 Recognizing these challenges, the concept of supply chain resilience emerges as a critical paradigm to mitigate uncertainties and vulnerabilities within supply networks.

-Various aspects of the supply chain are susceptible to operational risks and disruptions, as highlighted by global crises like COVID-19, which profoundly affected logistics, suppliers, and workforces.
-Unforeseen competition, market shifts, or shifts in consumer behavior can also disrupt supply chains.
-Supply chain resilience has evolved into a crucial competitive advantage, necessitating a transformative approach to collaboration.
+Supply chain resilience has evolved into a crucial competitive advantage, requiring a transformative approach to collaboration.
 Collaborative efforts among partners are vital to establishing an ecosystem conducive to swift information exchange, informed decision-making, and improved judgment.
-Transparency within supply chains is imperative for fostering genuine progress and attaining enduring resilience.
+Transparency within supply chains is imperative for fostering genuine progress, ensuring security, and attaining enduring resilience.

 The advent of globalization has intricately woven the fabric of supply chains across the globe.
 As companies expand their reach to new regions and markets, the complexity and interconnectedness of supply chains have reached unprecedented levels.